nostradomus/ATtinyISPprogrammerShield/README.md

 ## Contributors

-If you are having any good suggestions, just drop me a line.
+If you are having any good suggestions, just drop me a line [:email:](http://nostradomus.ddns.net/contactform.html).
 If feasible, I'll be happy to implement proposed improvements.
 And if you are having lots of time, I'll be happy to share the work with you ;-).

-## License
+## :globe_with_meridians: License

 There is no specific license attached to this shield.
-If you like it, have fun with it (at your own risk :-D).
+If you like it, have fun with it (at your own risk of course :-D).
+Oh, and when using anything from this repository, it is highly appreciated if you mention its origin.